Equality of opportunity and freedom from discrimination

-The Zurich Airport Group operates transport hubs and public spaces where all manner of people come together.
+Flughafen Zürich AG operates transport hubs and public spaces where all manner of people come together.
 Treating people fairly and respectfully is essential for providing high-quality services for everyone in a peaceful atmosphere.
 The company offers equal opportunities and does not tolerate any kind of discrimination.
-This is enshrined in all the country-specific codes of conduct which are binding on all employees.
-This fundamental attitude applies in particular to interactions with the company’s own employees, but also to everyone with whom they are in direct contact.
+This fundamental attitude applies in particular to interactions with the company's own employees and is enshrined in the Code of Conduct which applies group-wide.
+The same also applies to everyone with whom they are in direct contact.

 Flughafen Zürich AG offers all employees the same rights and opportunities.
 Its personnel guidelines set out the principles of collaborative working which include treating others with respect, being mutually supportive in one's daily work, and cultivating an open and respectful culture of communication.

 Women, men and non-binary individuals are treated equally at Flughafen Zürich AG.
 This applies in particular with regard to maternity/paternity leave, pay, part-time working, training and professional development, and flexible working time models.

 Flughafen Zürich AG has drawn up guidelines for the specific case of dealing with discrimination in the form of sexual harassment.
 These state that the company does not tolerate any harassment, and set out what action an affected individual can take and where support is available.
 More information about the subject of employees can be found in the Responsible employer section.